-A well-made fragrance helps your to express your identity, for the enjoyment of others, or simply for your own indulgence.
+Perfume is a magical thing.
+A well-made fragrance helps you to express your identity, for the enjoyment of others, or simply for your own indulgence.
+It can help you create strong first impressions, it can give you an air of sophistication, or it can simply help you feel confident.
 Choosing the right scent however can be quite daunting.
-Whether the love of your life deserves a new fragrance or you simply want to treat yourself, Kent of Inglewood has you covered.
+Whether the love of your life deserves a new fragrance or you simply want to treat yourself, we have you covered.

 Choosing a perfume involves a few different considerations, but begins simply with deciding what appeals to you, and perhaps your lover.
 The most passionate fans of perfume end up with a collection, with scents ranging from light to heavy, floral to woody, allowing for the perfect choice for any occasion.

 Which perfume suits the moment can be decided by many factors.
 I choose from my collection based on weather, time of day, mood, even outfit colour can affect with bottle I use.
 I choose what feels right.

 Often lighter scents will be worn during the day and in warm weather.
 Think neroli, lemon, and rose, notes that refresh.
 For evenings or winter, vetiver, spices, or smoke are often popular choices.
 These will evoke a feeling of warmth and can lend an intellectual quality.

 One of the most important elements to choosing a fragrance is how it interacts with the chemistry of your body.
 You will find that certain scents truly come to life when they come in contact with your skin.
 Even if you love the scent as it comes out of the bottle, this reaction should be the greatest factor in your decision.
 So play, experiment, and have fun.
 If you buy a scent as a gift, ask us for a small tester to go with the bottle.
 That way the recipient can test it, and if it reacts poorly, or they don’t love it the way you do, they can exchange it for another.